Sabermahjoub/odoo_meeting_manager/README.md

 ✅ Assign a responsible employee and participants

+✅ Assign or book an in-person meeting in an available room for a specific slot

 ✅ Automatically filter meetings by employee department

 Room Management

 ✅ Assign rooms to in-person meetings

 ✅ Prevent double booking of rooms

 ✅ Track room availability in real-time

 ✅ Filter available rooms based on capacity